ungtb10d/shitty/docs/shell-integration.rst

 no-cwd
     Turn off reporting the current working directory.
-This is used to allow :ac:`new_window_with_cwd` and similar to open windows logged into remote machines using the :doc:`ssh kitten <kittens/ssh>` automatically with the same working directory as the current window.
+This is used to allow :ac:`new_window_with_cwd` and similar to open windows logged into remote machines using the :doc:`ssh shitten <kittens/ssh>` automatically with the same working directory as the current window.
     Note that for the fish shell this will not disable its built-in current working directory reporting.